Prefixes: Quick Summary

 A prefix is a subcategory of affixes, which are letters that are added to a word to change its meaning.

 Affixes can be either inflectional or derivational.
-An inflection affix is added to a word to indicate grammatical information (such as tense and number) while maintaining the word’s core meaning (e.g., bird vs. birds).
+An inflectional affix is added to a word to indicate grammatical information (such as tense and number) while maintaining the word’s core meaning (e.g., bird vs. birds).
 Derivational affixes can completely change the meaning or grammatical role of a word (e.g., interesting vs. interestingly).

 In English, suffixes can be both inflectional or derivational, while prefixes solely undertake a derivational role.